opencomputeproject/ocp-spec-tools/README.md

 The scripts in this repository rely on TCG's [Pandoc](https://github.com/TrustedComputingGroup/pandoc) tooling.
 See the [Guide](https://github.com/TrustedComputingGroup/pandoc/blob/main/guide.tcg) (in PDF form on the TCG Pandoc [Releases](https://github.com/TrustedComputingGroup/pandoc/releases) page).

+## How to install on a Windows platform

+On Windows platform, this tooling can be run on using the Windows Linux Subsystem (WLS) and Docker Desktop.
+The installation flow is described in the [INSTALL_WINDOWS](INSTALL_WINDOWS.md) file.

 ## How to integrate with Github Pages

 This repo provides a [reusable Github workflow](.github/workflows/render.yml) for rendering specifications to PDF or HTML and publishing them to Github Pages.
 See [render-sample-spec.yml](.github/workflows/render-sample-spec.yml) for an example usage, which publishes [sample-spec/spec.ocp](sample-spec/spec.ocp) to the following URLs: